De Beers Group Announces Intention To Close Lightbox Business

 Element Six, De Beers Group's subsidiary that previously produced lab grown stones for Lightbox, maintains its exclusive focus on industrial solutions using synthetic diamonds.
 Building on its world-leading status developed over more than seven decades, Element Six is well-positioned to seize the rapidly growing potential for synthetic diamond applications across a range of future-facing technologies and applications.
 By centralising CVD (chemical vapor deposition) synthetic diamond production at its state-of-the-art facility in Oregon, US, Element Six will work with its growing global network of partners to accelerate cutting-edge technologies for high growth industries, such as semiconductors and quantum technologies.
 With a track record of growth and profitability, Element Six is favourably positioned to drive the future of synthetic diamond solutions in industrial and high-tech applications.

-“The persistently declining value of lab-grown diamonds in jewellery underscores the growing differentiation between these factory-made products and natural diamonds.
+'The persistently declining value of lab-grown diamonds in jewellery underscores the growing differentiation between these factory-made products and natural diamonds.
 Lightbox has helped to highlight the fundamental differences in value between these two categories.
 Global competition continues to intensify with more low-cost lab-grown diamond production from China.
 In the US, supermarkets are driving down lab-grown diamond jewellery prices.
-Overall, we expect both the cost and price of lab-grown diamonds to fall further in the jewellery sector.“The planned closure of Lightbox reflects our commitment to natural diamonds.
-We are also excited at the growing commercial potential for synthetic diamonds in the technology and industrial space.”
-See also VinFast delivered 400 VF 3 to Indonesian dealers and customers within two months of launch
+Overall, we expect both the cost and price of lab-grown diamonds to fall further in the jewellery sector.

+'The planned closure of Lightbox reflects our commitment to natural diamonds.
+We are also excited at the growing commercial potential for synthetic diamonds in the technology and industrial space.'

 Legal Disclaimer: